aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to OTT" h2="Render SVG to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to OTT</h2>

+OTT is an open document format that is used to store text documents, spreadsheets, presentations, and other types of data.
+It is a widely used format for document exchange and is supported by many applications.
+OTT is also a more secure format than SVG, as it is not vulnerable to malicious code.

+<h2>How Aspose.Total Helps for SVG to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert SVG to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.

+Aspose.PDF for C++ is a powerful library that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features, such as text extraction, page manipulation, and document conversion.
+Aspose.Words for C++ is a powerful library that enables developers to create, edit, and convert Word documents.
+It provides a wide range of features, such as text extraction, page manipulation, and document conversion.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert SVG to OTT.
+It is a reliable and cost-effective solution that can be used to quickly and easily convert SVG to OTT.
+It is also a secure solution, as it is not vulnerable to malicious code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}